AndurilCode/accordo/examples/configurations/cursor/README.md

 # Cursor MCP Configuration Examples

-This directory contains example MCP configurations for Cursor IDE.
+This directory contains example MCP configurations for Cursor.
 These configurations show how to set up Workflow Commander with different feature sets and options.

 ## Configuration Files